If you handle information about people's healthcare and medical affairs, we've collected together the relevant guidance here.

 Health organisations often get freedom of information requests relating to the medical records of the deceased.
 There are no special exemptions under the Act about the deceased, but you do need to consider whether the information is sensitive.

 The health sector handles some of the most sensitive personal data, and patients have the right to expect that information will be looked after.
-It is important that all IG SIRI (Serious Incident Requiring Investigation) which occur in health, public health and adult social care services are reported at the earliest opportunity, and are handled effectively.

 Freedom of information – making public information available